📢 Get 50% off shorts when you buy gloves (automatically applied)

 Key Takeaways

-• Hand wraps are essential protective gear that safeguard fighters' hands, wrists, and knuckles from serious injuries during training and competition
+- Hand wraps are essential protective gear that safeguard a fighter's hands, wrists, and knuckles from serious injuries during training and competition

 Conclusion